damonallison/javascript/README.md

       * default parameters and `rest` parameters makes `arguments` irrelevant.
       * default parameter expressions (`function func(x = getValue()) {}`)
     * Objects
       * Introduction of the `super` keyword to invoke methods on an object's prototype.
       * Object destructuring.

 ### Dislikes

+* Global variables, shared global object with all JS running in the browser (not a problem w/ Node).
-* Dynamic typing.
+* Dynamic typing - no static analyzer, poor tooling support.
-* Global variables.
 * Differing execution contexts.
 Node, various browsers.
 * The `Number` type.
   * Single type to handle `Int` and `Float` values.
   * The concept of infinity, +0, -0, isNaN.

-* Type cohesion.
+* Type coercion.
   * Different cohesion rules apply for equality operators (`==`) than inequality operators (`<` or `>`).
+  * `parseInt` stops parsing on the first non-numeric character.
+    `parseInt("20test") == 20`

 * `strict` and `non strict` mode.
   * You need a different mental model depending if strict mode is enabled or not.
   * Someone realized that JS needed to be controlled, introduced strict mode.
   * ES6 will always apply `use strict` in classes, making it difficult to reason about when strict mode is on/off.
+  * **Always `use strict`!**

 * Function arguments.
     * Arguments passed to a function do not have to match the function's declaration.
     * The `arguments` implicit parameter was created to inspect all function parameters passed into a function without having to formally define the parameter.
         * This is confusing to the caller.
 The caller does not know he can pass additional parameters.
         * `arguments` behaves different in `strict mode`.
 In `strict mode`, you cannot alter the value of an `arguments` object (`arguments[0] = 'test'`).
 Without strict mode, you can.
         * `arguments` does not account for default parameters.
         * Use ES6's default parameters.